privacyidea/privacyidea/doc/policies/authorization.rst

 type: string

 Users will only be authorized with this very tokentype.
-The string can hold a comma separated list of case insensitive tokentypes.
+The string can hold a space separated list of case sensitive tokentypes.
+It should look like:

+    hotp totp spass

 This is checked after the authentication request, so that a valid OTP value is wasted, so that it can not be used, even if the user was not authorized at